jennyton88/general-tips/blender/notes.md

 - `ctrl + a`: for applying transforms
 - `alt / option + click`: to select lined up edges, faces
 - `tab`: to switch between modes like object and edit mode
+- `h`: hide selected faces, edges
+- `alt / option + h`: to unhide all
+- `x`: delete context menu

+## Texture paint

+- `shift + x`: eyedropper

 ## Tips

-- Can't select everything in one go?
-Is x-ray or wireframe mode enabled?
+- Can't select everything in one go
+  - Check if `x-ray` or `wireframe` mode is enabled
-- Unwrapping several squares onto one texture?
-Unwrap and Reset
+- Unwrapping several squares onto one texture
+  - `Unwrap` and choose `Reset` option
+- To align some vertexes along a edge / axis
+  - Use `s` with the axis perpendicular to the one you want to straighten and type `0`

+## Game export

+- Export with Y+ up (default)
+- Godot is Z- direction facing, which is X+ facing in Blender
+  - Rotate 90 degrees on Z axis